ironbar/arc25/docs/05_Solution_Summary.md

 ## Vision: Search and learn

+!!! tip "Vision"

-**ARC will be solved first by deep-learning-guided program synthesis that searches program space and adapts at test time with test-time training via hindsight relabeling in a tight search-and-learn loop.**
+    I believe ARC will be solved first by deep-learning-guided program synthesis that searches program space and adapts at test time with test-time training via hindsight relabeling in a tight search-and-learn loop.

-### Four paths to arrive at that vision

-There are at least four different paths to arrive at that vision.
+There are at least four different paths to arrive at that vision:

+1. Search and learn
+2. Combine the best approaches from ARC24: test-time training and program synthesis
+3. Imitate how humans solve ARC
+4. Frame ARC as a game and solve it with RL

+In the following sections I describe the different paths in more detail.

-#### Path 1.
+### Path 1.
 Search and learn

 There are only two methods to adapt to novelty: search and learn.